bigomics/omicsplayground-doc/modules/mod4_DEGSs.rst

 every selected gene set.
 Each output chart/table of the panel is describer below in detail.

-:**a**: The structure of GO can be described in terms of a graph, where each
+:**Gene Ontology graph**: The structure of GO can be described in terms of a graph, where each
         GO term is a node, and the relationships between the terms are edges between the nodes.
 GO is loosely hierarchical, with 'child' terms being more specialized than their 'parent' terms.
 The graph is interactive.